arvindkgs/arvindkgs.github.io/_drafts/guidelines-for-structuring-rest-apis.md

                   /archive

                   ...
 5. Each Entity is free to define it's own parameters.
+Hence you can have stricter enforcement of parameters.
+This is better for security and validations.
 6. Lesser code smells

+Side-note: When you need to group your APIs under an umbrella (be it entity/functional unit/workflow etc) make sure your umbrella/parent grows at a slower rate than your inner children.
+This gives a better structuring and visibility as your application grows.

+This is an initial bite, as I have more to talk on this.
+Hopefully more to follow in this series on 'Designing REST APIs'